emiapwil/alto-draft/src/design.md

 <!-- [[[ -->

 The extended network map can publish topological information such as links between different endpoints.
+The data component in the response uses the classic Vertices-Edges representation to describe the topology.

 Just like for the network map, filtering is also possible for the extended network map but due to timing issues it is not discussed in this document.

 #### Media Type
 <!-- [[[ -->